badu/badu.github.io/_content/post/comparing-go-is-wrong.md

 If you feel like you need your own language or you want to have some fun, you can create it using a language that you know well and [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) or [ANTLR](https://en.wikipedia.org/wiki/ANTLR).

-On the subject of "This has always bugged me and I can do better!", I've spent some time playing with [ANTLR4](https://github.com/antlr/antlr4) and created a grammar for a language called Greuceanu (in the Romanian mythology, Greuceanu is a young brave man who finds that the Sun and the Moon have been stolen by entities called zmei.
-After a long fight with the three zmei and their wives (zmeoaice), Greuceanu sets the Sun and the Moon free so the people on Earth have light again).
+On the subject of "This has always bugged me and I can do better!", I've spent some time playing with [ANTLR4](https://github.com/antlr/antlr4) and created a grammar for a language called Greuceanu (in the Romanian mythology, Greuceanu is a young brave man who finds that the Sun and the Moon have been stolen by entities called `zmei`.
+After a long fight with the three `zmei` and their wives (`zmeoaice`), Greuceanu sets the Sun and the Moon free so the people on Earth have light again).

 Indeed, writing the grammar for a new language takes time, but there is help for that too : [Visual Studio](https://marketplace.visualstudio.com/items?itemName=SamHarwell.ANTLRLanguageSupport), [Eclipse](https://marketplace.eclipse.org/content/antlr-4-ide) and [Intellij](https://plugins.jetbrains.com/plugin/7358-antlr-v4-grammar-plugin)